What Do Faller Do?

 - Feller Buncher Operator

 In the United States, there were 7,500 jobs for Faller in 2016.
 There is little to no growth in job opportunities for Faller.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Faller per year.

 The states with the most job growth for Faller are Kentucky, Maryland, and Oregon.
 Watch out if you plan on working in Georgia, Alaska, or South Carolina.
 These states have the worst job growth for this type of profession.